Common or street names: Russian Magic, Cheornaya, Himiya

 Krokodil has been synthesized in Russia for over a decade.
 About one million people in Russia use krokodil according to the New York State Office of Alcoholism and Substance Abuse Services.
 Krokodil goes by the names of “Cheornaya” in Russia and “Himiya” in Ukraine.
 According to the head of the Russian Federal Drug Control Service, the amount of krokodil seized in Russia increased 23-fold between 2009 and 2011.
 Krokodil has also been reported in other countries including the Ukraine, Georgia, Kazakhstan, Germany and Norway.Previously in Russia and Ukraine, Afghan heroin was the drug of choice when making homemade injectables.
 Due to a possible Afghan opium crop fungal disease in 2010, the production of opium was 48 percent lower than the previous year.
 Therefore, in Eurasia, users turned to over-the-counter medications that contain codeine for pain or cough (e.g. Solpadeine, Codterpin or Codelac).
 Codeine is preferred instead of heroin because of lower costs and ease of availability.
 However, the medications combined with the codeine such as acetaminophen or terpin hydrate, their effect on the chemical reactions, and their ultimate contribution to the toxicity of krokodil are unknown.

-In the U.S., codeine is a controlled substance and is not available over-the-counter.
+In the U.S., codeine is a controlled substance and either requires a prescription or may be available over-the-counter from the pharmacist (as with some cough syrups) with restrictions in some states.
 There were few reports of krokodil use in the U.S. until September 2013 when a poison control center in Phoenix, Arizona, apparently received inquiries about the product.
 Additional reports have surfaced from Illinois and Oklahoma.
 However, as of October 2013, the U.S. Drug Enforcement Agency (DEA) has stated that they are skeptical that krokodil has crossed American borders.
 The DEA notes that they have not seen any cases of it, and nothing has been turned into their laboratories.
 To have official confirmation, the DEA would require a drug sample.
 Users in America may unknowingly buy krokodil off the streets under the assumption they are buying heroin.

 What are the Health Hazards and Addiction Potential of Krokodil?